IBM/cp4waiops-gitops/docs/advanced-install.md

             --helm-set spec.size=small
     ```

-    For instance, assuming you cloned this repo into https://github.com/mytest/cp4waiops-gitops, and you wanted to make changes in a branch named `new-feature`, you would run the command like this:
+    - For example, assuming you cloned this repo into https://github.com/mytest/cp4waiops-gitops, and you wanted to make changes in a branch named `new-feature`, you would run the command like this:

     ```sh
     argocd app create cp4waiops \